gangelo/deco_lite/README.md

 ## Introduction

 DecoLite is in development.
 I wouldn't expect breaking changes before v1.0.0; however, I can't completely rule this out.
 Currently, DecoLite only supports Hashes whose keys are `Symbols`, contain no embedded spaces, and conform to Ruby `attr_accessor` naming conventions.
-However, I'll certainly work out a solution for all this in future releases.
+However, I might try work out a reasonable solution for all this in future releases if the need is there.

-TBD: Documentation regarding `DecoLite::Model` options, `DecoLite::Model#load!` options: how these work, and how they play together (in the meantime, see the specs).
+TBD: Documentation regarding `DecoLite::Model` options, `DecoLite::Model#load!` options: how these work, and how they play together (e.g. options `fields: :merge` and `fields: :strict` for example; in the meantime, see the specs).

 _Deco_ is a little gem that allows you to use the provided `DecoLite::Model` class (`include ActiveModel::Model`) to create Decorator classes which can be instantiated and used.
 Inherit from `DecoLite::Model` to create your own unique classes with custom functionality.
 A `DecoLite::Model` includes `ActiveModel::Model`, so validation can be applied using [ActiveModel validation helpers](https://api.rubyonrails.org/v6.1.3/classes/ActiveModel/Validations/HelperMethods.html) you are familiar with; or, you can roll your own - just like any other ActiveModel.

-A `DecoLite::Model` will allow you to consume a Ruby Hash that you supply via the `DecoLite::Model#load!` method.
+A `DecoLite::Model` will allow you to consume a Ruby Hash that you supply via the initializer (`DecoLite::Model#new`) or via the `DecoLite::Model#load!` method.
 Your supplied Ruby Hashes are used to create `attr_accessor` attributes (_"fields"_) on the model.
 Each attribute created, is then assigned its value from the Hash loaded.

 `attr_accessor` names created are _mangled_ to include namespacing.
 This creates unique attribute names for nested Hashes that may include non-unique keys.
 For example: